mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/ar.md

 {:id="SphereNode.ScaleBy" class="method"} <i/> ScaleBy(*scalar*{:.number})
 : Changes the node's scale by the given scalar.

+{:id="SphereNode.SetFillColorForAllNodes" class="method"} <i/> SetFillColorForAllNodes(*color*{:.number},*opacity*{:.number})
+: Sets the color of all nodes with the given opacity.
+Opacity vales less than 0 will be treated as 0, and values greater than 100 will be treated as 100.

+{:id="SphereNode.SetFillColorForNode" class="method"} <i/> SetFillColorForNode(*name*{:.text},*color*{:.number},*opacity*{:.number},*shouldColorChildNodes*{:.boolean})
+: <p>Sets the color of a node named "name" with the given opacity.
+If a node named "name" does not exist, then the <code>NodeNotFound</code> event will be triggered.  <code>shouldColorChildNodes</code> specifies if all nodes below below the named node in the node tree should also have their color set.
+If <code>shouldColorChildNodes</code> is false and the named node cannot be colored, an error will occur.
+Otherwise, no error will occur, and the child nodes will attempt to be colored.</p>Opacity vales less than 0 will be treated as 0, and values greater than 100 will be treated as 100.

+{:id="SphereNode.SetShowShadowForAllNodes" class="method"} <i/> SetShowShadowForAllNodes(*showShadow*{:.boolean})
+: Sets if all nodes show a shadow.

+{:id="SphereNode.SetShowShadowForNode" class="method"} <i/> SetShowShadowForNode(*name*{:.text},*showShadow*{:.boolean},*shouldShadowChildNodes*{:.boolean})
+: <p>Sets whether the shadow is shown for a node named "name".
+If a node named "name" does not exist, then the <code>NodeNotFound</code> event will be triggered.  <code>shouldShadowChildNodes</code> specifies if all nodes below below the named node in the node tree should also have their shadow set.

+{:id="SphereNode.SetTextureForAllNodes" class="method"} <i/> SetTextureForAllNodes(*texture*{:.text},*opacity*{:.number})
+: Sets the texture of all nodes with the given opacity.Opacity vales less than 0 will be treated as 0, and values greater than 100 will be treated as 100.

+{:id="SphereNode.SetTextureForNode" class="method"} <i/> SetTextureForNode(*name*{:.text},*texture*{:.text},*opacity*{:.number},*shouldTexturizeChildNodes*{:.boolean})
+: <p>Sets the texture of a node named "name" with the given opacity.
+If a node named "name" does not exist, then the <code>NodeNotFound</code> event will be triggered.  <code>shouldTexturizeChildNodes</code> specifies if all nodes below below the named node in the node tree should also have their color set.
+If <code>shouldTexturizeChildNodes</code> is false and the named node cannot be textured, an error will occur.
+Otherwise, no error will occur, and the child nodes will attempt to be textured.</p>Opacity vales less than 0 will be treated as 0, and values greater than 100 will be treated as 100.

+{:id="SphereNode.StopAnimationsForAllNodes" class="method"} <i/> StopAnimationsForAllNodes()
+: Stops all animations in the model, if it has animations.

+{:id="SphereNode.StopAnimationsForNode" class="method"} <i/> StopAnimationsForNode(*name*{:.text},*shouldStopChildNodes*{:.boolean})
+: Stops animations attached to a node named "name".
+If a node named "name" does not exist, then the <code>NodeNotFound</code> event will be triggered.  <code>shouldStopChildNodes</code> specifies if all nodes below below the named node in the node tree should also have their animations stopped.

 {:id="SphereNode.StopFollowingImageMarker" class="method"} <i/> StopFollowingImageMarker()
 : Makes the node stop following the ImageMarker and sets its position to its current position when this block is called.